-For her second expedition, the Polar sailing boat ATKA, led by her captain François Bernard, will be sailing during the coming two years around the Arctic Circle and plans to circumnavigate the North Pole.
-The aim of the cruise is to shed light on the secrets of the High North.
-Amongst the many places to be visited are the Northwest Passage and the Bering Strait.
-ATKA is also a platform for projects of all kinds bringing together people from different horizons, united through a common passion for the Arctic.
-Additionally to scientists, she will open her doors in turn to artists, filmmakers, writers, extreme sportspeople and teachers.
+For her second expedition, the Polar sailing boat ATKA, led by her captain François Bernard, is sailing over a period of two years around the Arctic Circle with the plan to circumnavigate the North Pole.
+The aim of the expedition is to shed light on the secrets of the High North.
+Amongst the many places to be visited are the North-West Passage and the Bering Strait.
+ATKA serves as a platform for projects of all kinds bringing together people from vastly different backgrounds, united through a common passion for the Arctic.
+In addition to scientists, she will open her doors in turn to artists, filmmakers, writers, extreme sportspeople and teachers.

 Two scientific campaigns are planed during the ATKA circumnavigation expedition of the Arctic Ocean.
-The first one will take place during the summer of 2018.
-ATKA will sail through the mythic North-West Passage, discovered by Roald Amundsen (1903/1906).
+The first one took place during the summer of 2018.
+ATKA sailed near the mythic North-West Passage, discovered by Roald Amundsen (1903/1906).
 The second part of the mission will take place during the summer 2019.
 ATKA will then sail the less explored North-East Passage along the route discovered by Adolf Erik Nordenskiöld (1878/1879).

 The Arctic being a region subjected to extreme conditions, difficult to access and hence relatively unknown, it remains a land of discoveries for the scientific community as well as the general public.

 During her last expedition of a little less than two years, ATKA was a platform for projects of all kinds involving arts, sports, culture, education and more.
 The aim was to bring people together in order for them to discover the Arctic, its culture, landscapes and inhabitants.